 What happens in Northern Virginia when the lease ends?

-If we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
-This means that we will routinely contact a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.
+If we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
+This means that we will often create a new lease for a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.

 At that point we give the tenant two options: